Skip to main content

 Taro

-The most important crop for Palauan people, taro is the Pacific equivalent of rice in Asia.
-Prepared as taro soup, cakes, salads, or simply steamed and eaten with fish, chicken, or pork.
-Exclusively harvested by women and deeply rooted in Palauan culture.
+Palau's most important crop, taro holds the place rice holds across much of Asia.
+It shows up as soup, cakes, and salads, or simply steamed and eaten with fish, chicken, or pork.
+Women do the harvesting, and the plant is woven deep into Palauan culture.

 Taro Rösti